 This year I made a batch of farmhouse Christmas ornaments based on one of my favorite things to decorate with – painted wooden signs.

-Plus, I’m also teaming up with a bunch of other crafty ladies to share 31 days of handmade Christmas ornaments.
+And as an added bonus, I’m teaming up with a bunch of other crafty ladies to share 31 days of handmade Christmas ornaments.
 So you not only get to check out my take on modern farmhouse Christmas ornaments, you also get to see a bunch of other really creative ornament ideas at the end of this post.

 But first, the tutorial for these cute little ornaments.

 Materials for DIY Farmhouse Christmas Ornaments

 - paint – I used cream and dark gray craft paints, chalk paint or leftover latex paint will also work just fine

 - pencil or piece of chalk

 Sharpie oil paint pens – I used white for the chalkboard style signs and gold for the white signs

 - Stain and rag to apply it